Factbox: Most closely watched U.S. ballot initiatives

 By Dan Whitcomb

-(Reuters) - Voters in several states on Tuesday will vote on ballot measures that could change state laws on a range of divisive social issues, including abortion and marijuana.
+(Reuters) - Voters in several states voted on Tuesday on ballot measures that could change state laws on a range of divisive social issues, including abortion and marijuana.

 ABORTION: